Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

 Outside the University, she is Founder and President for Partners In Democracy, where she continues to advocate for democracy reform to create greater voice and access in our democracy, and drive progress towards a new social contract that serves and includes us all.
 She also serves on the board of the Cambridge Health Alliance.
 Her personal website is available here.

-Click here to see a full list of Danielle Allen's courses.
+Visit my.harvard to see a current list of the faculty member's courses.

 Project Zero and the Democratic Knowledge Project, working with support from iCivics and the Collaborative for Educational Services, will design, for each of the 6 DESE-identified Civics Professional Learning Pathways, a flexible, accessible set of professional development offerings that provide teachers with a variety of ways to deepen their capacity to support all learners to become more authentic, informed, and skilled civic participants.
 Preparation for active civic participation in US constitutional democracy requires transformative (not just informative) learningfocused on supporting students not to simply acquire knowledge but to develop the skills and dispositions needed to be able to use that knowledge in ways that are meaningful and generative for them and for their communities, in and out of school, both now and in the future.
 Teachers, too, should have the opportunity for transformative learning focused on civics and civic education.
 Building on the extensive experiences of our organizations in collaborating with teachers to develop and design civics learning experiences as well as a host of other powerful pedagogical frameworks and tools that support deeper learning and thinking for all students, we propose the following interrelated set of activities: